xRahul/NotifyAvailability/README.md

 * Tested on Android only.
 * iOS testing is pending (device unavailable)

+### Steps to execute Locally

+* You would need android tools and java
+* Generate a Key by following: [https://facebook.github.io/react-native/docs/signed-apk-android.html](https://facebook.github.io/react-native/docs/signed-apk-android.html)
+* run `yarn` to install dependencies
+* run `react-native link` to link the dependencies
+* run on connected android device using: `react-native run-android`
+* build the signed apks using: `cd android && ./gradlew assembleRelease`

 ### Use Case

 One use case is that we enter the URL of a movie booking website to get notified when it opens booking for a Cinema on the day we want.